I. Teurlings Technology Policy for Students

-2. Standard consequences for technology usage violations include: 1st offense – detention, 2nd offense – Saturday school, 3rd offense – 1 day out-of-school suspension, 4th offense – 3 day out-of-school suspension, 5th offense – 3 day out-of-school suspension, resulting in dismissal.
+2. Standard consequences for technology usage violations include: 1st offense – lunch detention, 2nd offense – Saturday school, 3rd offense – 1 day out-of-school suspension, 4th offense – 3 day out-of-school suspension, 5th offense – 3 day out-of-school suspension, resulting in dismissal.
 Consequences may change due to the severity of the violation.

 3. Technology violations involving possession of cell phones, personal devices or wearable devices include:

 1st offense – Saturday school, 2nd offense – 1 day out-of-school suspension, 3rd offense – 3 day out-of-school suspension, 4th offense – 3 day out-of-school suspension, resulting in dismissal.
 For each offense, devices will be held in the front office or disciplinarian’s office for parent pick up.